This post may contain affiliate links. Please see our disclosure policy.

 • 4 cups water

-• 1 box powdered pectin, 1.75 oz (Regular Sure Jell) or 6 Tbsp bulk pectin
+• 1 box powdered pectin, 1.75 oz regular Sure Jell, or 6 Tbsp bulk or 6 Tbsp Bulk Pectin

 Instructions

-• Place petals in a heatproof container (a quart jar works well) and pour 4 cups boiling water over them.
-Allow the tea to steep for 15 to 20 minutes.
+• Place the petals in a heatproof container (a quart jar works well) and pour the boiling water over them.
+Steep 15 to 20 minutes.

-• Strain the daylily tea into a saucepan or jam pot through a fine mesh strainer or cheesecloth.
-Squeeze the petals gently to extract all the liquid.
+• Strain the tea into a saucepan or jam pot through a fine mesh strainer or cheesecloth, squeezing the petals gently to extract the liquid.

-• Add the lemon juice to the daylily tea.
-Bring the mixture to a boil over medium-high heat.
-Add the powdered pectin, stirring to dissolve completely.
-Boil for 1 full minute.
+• Add the lemon juice and bring to a boil over medium-high heat.
+Whisk in the powdered pectin until dissolved, and boil hard for 1 full minute.

 • Add the sugar, stirring to dissolve.
-(Do not add the sugar at the same time as the pectin, or the jelly will not set.)
-Return to a full rolling boil for 1 minute.
+(Do not add the sugar at the same time as the pectin, or before it, or the jelly won’t set.)
+Return to a full rolling boil for exactly 1 minute, then skim off any foam.

-• Ladle into prepared jelly jars, leaving 1/4 inch headspace.
+• Ladle into prepared jars, leaving 1/4 inch headspace.
+Wipe rims, center lids, and apply bands fingertip-tight.

-• If canning, process in a water bath canner for 10 minutes (15 minutes above 6,000 feet).
-Otherwise, allow jars to cool completely before storing in the refrigerator for up to a few weeks or freezer for up to 6 months.
+• Process in a boiling water bath for 10 minutes (15 minutes above 6,000 feet).
+Cool undisturbed 12-24 hours and check seals.
+Or, to skip canning, cool completely and store in the refrigerator for a few weeks or the freezer up to 6 months.

 Notes

-Identification Caution: Only use flowers from daylilies (Hemerocallis fulva) that you have positively identified.
-Do NOT confuse with true lilies (Lilium species), some of which are toxic.
-Daylilies have long, strap-like leaves growing from the base of the plant and leafless flower stalks.
-True lilies have spiky leaves all the way up the stem and grow from bulbs.
+Identification Caution: Only use flowers from daylilies (Hemerocallis fulva) you have positively identified.
+Do NOT confuse them with true lilies (Lilium species), some of which are toxic.
+Daylilies have long, strap-like leaves growing from the base of the plant and leafless flower stalks, while true lilies have spiky leaves all the way up the stem and grow from bulbs.
+Harvest from clean spots that haven’t been sprayed.

-New Food Caution: Some people experience mild digestive sensitivity to daylilies.
-As with any new food, try a small amount first before consuming larger quantities.
+New Food Caution: Some people experience mild digestive sensitivity to daylilies, particularly when eaten raw.
+As with any new food, try a small amount first and wait a day to see how your body responds before making a large batch.

-For a less sweet jelly, use Sure Jell low sugar pectin instead of regular pectin.
-With low sugar pectin, you can use as little as 1 to 2 cups of sugar.
-If using Pomona’s Universal Pectin, follow the instructions in the box for mint jelly and increase the lemon juice to 1/2 cup.
+Low Sugar Option: For a less sweet jelly, use Sure Jell low sugar pectin and as little as 1 to 2 cups of sugar.
+With Pomona’s Universal Pectin, follow the mint jelly directions on the box and increase the lemon juice to 1/2 cup, since it doesn’t contain the added citric acid other pectins do.
+Reducing the sugar lowers the yield.

 Nutrition